scalespeeder/DayZ-Community-Server-Modular-System-Boosted-Loot-XML-Files-PC-PlayStation-Xbox-Consoles/readme.txt

 This batch created 230526.

+These files and code snippets are offered for use as a BETA playtest.
+They may contain errors that cause errors on your server.

 These XML files will make various changes to your Community Server, without editing the vanilla files:

 -------------------------------------